IBM/GetStartedJava/README.md

 * [Maven](https://maven.apache.org/download.cgi): Maven is a tool that can now be used for building and managing any Java-based project
 * [Redis](https://redis.io/): Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.

+Note: these services are free for those who have a Lite account.
+Redis does offer a free version on IBM Cloud.

 <!--Update this section-->
 ## Featured technologies